sonntagsgesicht/mitschreiben/README.rst

-mitschreiben (german for 'to take notes') helps recording values during calculations for later evaluation, e.g. check if the right objects or values were used.
+mitschreiben (german for 'to take notes') helps recording values during calculations for later evaluation, e.g. check if the right objects or values were used or to present the results in structure of tables

-It provides a class called Record which is a contextmanager and the also the Function to call for recording.
+It provides a class called Record which is basically used for everything.
+It grants access to record object, it is used for the recording and it is a context manager used to trigger whether to record or not.

 Example Usage
 -------------

-In the first step one places ``Record`` at the places where one wants to record a value.
-The decorator ``Prefix`` provided by this class is used to define a key under which the recorded value will be stored in the ``Record``.
+In the first ``Record(key = value)`` or ``Record(dictionary)`` is placed where one wants to record a value.
+The decorator ``Prefix`` provided by this class is used to define a key extension under which the recorded value will be stored in the ``Record``.
 The Prefixes get stacked, so when there is a successive function call to another function which is prefixed those Prefixes are concatenated.